 When mapping out the content for this platform in early 2020, there was little indication of how prescient the topic of design for wellbeing would become.
 In a world grappling with a pandemic, where ‘being well’ is not a given for any of us, a deep and comprehensive understanding of the role the built environment plays in physical and mental health is no longer a nice idea: it is a crucial consideration for the future of our cities.
 Inequalities in the built environment have real consequences on mortality and quality of life; building health equity through the design of public space has equally real and positive effects on entire populations.

 At the Centre for Conscious Design (CCD), there has been a keen focus on the impact of urbanism on humans for some time.
-Established by director Itai Palti and neuroscientist Moshe Bar in 2015 with the publication of their manifesto for conscious cities, the CCD imagines a way of designing cities which ‘respond’ to the needs and behaviours of their people.
+Established by director Itai Palti and neuroscientist Moshe Bar in 2015 with the publication of their manifesto for conscious cities, the Conscious Cities movement imagines a way of designing cities which ‘respond’ to the needs and behaviours of their people.
 Skeptical of technocracy but excited by the potentials of innovations that allow us to better quantify human perception and environmental cognitive impacts, the conscious cities movement uses science-informed insights and a variety of metrics to build environments and infrastructures which favour positive outcomes for mental and physical health, early years and aging, social cohesion and more.

 What is design for wellbeing?